LossyDragon/NexusClock/README.md

 Anyways, that widget appears to be hard to find.
 Any apps available I found to contains the widget seem skethcy.

 I found the assets for it and implemented a basic clock widget.
-Clicking on it should open the Clock/Alarms app./
+Clicking on it should open the Clock/Alarms app.

 <img src="https://raw.githubusercontent.com/LossyDragon/NexusClock/master/images/screenshot.png" width="200px" />